 - Since digital x-ray eliminates the stage of chemical processing, a significant amount of time is saved.

 - Levels of exposure to radiation are significantly lower when using digital x-rays.
-They may be reduced by up to around 90%.
+They may be significantly reduced

 - Instead of storing big and bulky films, digital x-rays make use of an archiving system for digital storage.

 - Since digital x-rays are stored in computers, they can also be sent to other computers or devices and are readily viewable by other doctors.
 With conventional x-rays, the films need to be personally viewed by the doctor for them to make a diagnosis or conclusion.
 With digital x-rays, transferring and sharing the images are easier.

 - Digital x-rays eliminate the need to retake x-rays and further exposing the patient to radiation.
 They can be manipulated, resized or enhanced as needed.
 The images can be enlarged, reduced, zoomed in or out, lightened or darkened.

 - Digital x-rays can be stored in CDs or other storage devices for the patient to take home.
 They can also be electronically transmitted if needed.

 - It is also easier to produce multiple copies just by printing out the digital x-rays.

 - Digital x-rays are earth-friendly.
 It eliminates the need to use hazardous chemicals used in developing conventional x-rays.

 Digital x-rays may be produced through two types of systems:

 - Computed radiography – Computed radiography, also known as indirect radiography, is quite similar to conventional radiography in terms of equipment, but instead of using a film, an imaging plate, usually placed inside a cassette, is used to record the image.
 The plates are then radiated so that it can be digitally scanned using an image reading device.